tommcgurl/brewbook-ionic/README.md

     - You should see a json object with keys representing a brewery name where each breweries value is an array of objects reprenting a beer.

 ####Setup Ionic and Generate Starter Template
+    - The template will display all of the detials of our current brew. we can use an ng-if directive on values that may not be present, so that we don't show useless labels.

 1. Follow the [instructions for installing ionic](http://ionicframework.com/getting-started/)